ift6758/ift6758.github.io/project.md

 ## Project Description

 The goal of this project is to build a system for automatic recognition of the age, gender, and personality of social media users.
-When given as input users' genderate content (e.g., text, image and relations), this system should return as output the age, gender and personality trait scores of that user.
-[More info](lectures/Project-hints.pdf)
+When given as input users' genderate content (e.g., text, image and relations), this system should return as output the age, gender and personality trait scores of that user. [more info](lectures/Project-hints.pdf)

 ## Server Setup